 We came to London when I was six, in the early 1990s.
 My sister was getting treatment for cancer, and she died here.
 There were a lot of bad things going on back home so we came over to England.

 I was lost when I first came to London!
 My brother Michael and I stuck together.
 It was difficult for people to accept us because we looked different and spoke differently, but boys will be boys and football is a universal language.
 We eventually got into the swing of things in a couple of years.
-Read the rest of this entry »
+FULL POST

 The African Cup of Nations is coming to the end of its first week and, as I predicted before the start of the tournament, there have already been massive shocks and they are set to continue.